 During the course, students participate in preoperative and postoperative care of surgical patients, as well as participating in the operative procedures themselves.
 The students are considered an integral part of the surgical team at a more advanced level than the core surgical clerks (SURG 350).
 Clinical x-ray and pathology conferences, ward rounds, and teaching seminars form the basis for surgical instruction outside the operating room.
 Assumption of graduated individual responsibility is encouraged.
 As sub-interns, students are responsible to their resident team as well as attendings.
+Grading: Clinical Grading

-SURG 453 Thoracic Surgery
+SURG 453 Thoracic Surgery 4 weeks, Credits 3

 On the Thoracic Service students will work with two attendings who are interactive teachers.
 Students will be exposed to a variety of lung and esophageal pathology.
-Additionally, students will be exposed to bronchoscopies, chest tube management, acute lung consults in the ED, and pre-op/post-op care.
+Additionally, students will be exposed to bronchoscopies, chest tube management, acute lung consults in the ED, and preop/post-op care.